 Submit a request to AWS Support to configure reverse DNS

 For security reasons, Lightsail limits outbound messages through port 25 by default.
-However, you can request AWS Support to remove this limit from your account and configure reverse DNS for your static IP.
+However, you can request AWS Support to remove this quota from your account and configure reverse DNS for your static IP.

 Sign in to the Lightsail console as the AWS account root user.